 I’m sure it’s smarter to fund your retirement first and your children’s education second, but I’m one of those people that financial planners butt heads with.
 Currently, we are able to contribute to our 401k and our kid’s 529 plan at the same time.
 Life is uncertain, though, and who knows how our financial situation will change in the future.
 If we can’t fund both our retirement and our kid’s education, I won’t hesitate to put higher education first.

-I guess it’s a family tradition to prioritize higher education.
+It’s our family tradition to prioritize higher education.
 My maternal grandparents put their 9 kids through college.
 They reinvested any extra money in their business and never set aside a retirement fund.
 Unfortunately, in their later years they didn’t have much money because their business failed.
 They didn’t have to live in the street, though.
 Their children sent them money and helped support them in whatever capacity they could.
-The more well off would send more money than those with less.
+The more well-off kids would send more money than those with less.
 That’s the original retirement plan the human race had for centuries and I think it’s a perfectly valid plan.
 Of course, not everyone has 9 kids.
-It’s better to have a well funded retirement, but retirees all over the world make do somehow.
+It’s better to have a well-funded retirement, but retirees all over the world make do somehow.

 So you can see that it’s our family tradition to prioritize higher education.
-A good education is the ticket to financial security and I want to give our kid a good start in life.
-We’re not sure how the job market will be like in 20 years, but I’m sure having a degree is better than not.
+A good education is a ticket to financial security and I want to give our son a good start in life.
+We’re not sure how the job market will be like in 20 years, but I know having a degree is better than not.

-Saving for your retirement first is the smart way to go, but sometime you just have to do what you believe in.
-If we don’t have enough to pay for higher education when RB40 Jr. goes to college, then I would cash out some of our retirement funds to help.
+Saving for your retirement first is the smart way to go, but sometimes you just have to do what you believe in.
+If we don’t have enough to pay for higher education, then I would cash out some of our retirement funds to help.
 The financial planners are right, though.
 There are many alternatives for the kids these days.
 Here are just some of them for reference.
 Our son will have to resort to some of these methods if he wants to attend an expensive private school.

-- Financial help from the school and government – scholarship, grants, and financial aid packages.
+- Financial assistance from the school and government – scholarships, grants, and financial aid packages.

 - Student loans – if they can get a low rate, then that’s a good option.
 We can help pay it off later.